mediaclinic/silverstripe-foldergallery/README.md

 - multilingual support included (currently: English and German)

 ## Download
-The last stable release of the `cwsoft-foldergallery v1.2.0` module for SilverStripe 2.4.x is available as [ZIP](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/zipball/v1.2.0) or [TAR](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tarball/v1.2.0) archive.
-This is the last release for SilverStripe 2.4.x branch.
+The last stable release of the `cwsoft-foldergallery v1.2.0` module for SilverStripe 2.4.x is available as [ZIP](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/archive/v1.2.0.zip) archive.
+This is the last release for the SilverStripe 2.4.x platform.
 Later releases of the cwsoft-foldergallery module do need SilverStripe 3.x and can be found at [GitHub](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery#readme).

 ## License
 The `cwsoft-foldergallery` module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).